isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-funnel-visualization/c-funnel-visualization-steps.md

 ---
 description: Follow these steps to build a new funnel visualization
-seo-description: Follow these steps to build a new funnel visualization
-seo-title: Building a Funnel
 solution: Analytics
 title: Building a Funnel
 topic: Data workbench